bbauska/Coursera-React/README.md

 <h2>Module 1: Full Stack Web Development: The Big Picture: Objectives and Outcomes</h2>

-This lesson gives you a big picture view of the Full Stack Web Development.
+This lesson (1) gives you a big picture view of the Full Stack Web Development.
 The lecture gives you an overview of full stack web development.
-At the end of this lesson, you will be able to:
+At the end of this lesson (1), you will be able to:

--   Understand what is meant by full stack in the context of web development
+-   Understand what is meant by full stack in the context of web development,

--   Distinguish between front-end, back-end and full stack web development
+-   Distinguish between front-end, back-end and full stack web development, and

--   Understand the position of this course in the context of this specialization
+-   Understand the position of this course in the context of this specialization.

 <h2>WEEK # 1</h2>